amlevy327/relay-hackacthon-espresso/README.md

 - **Namespace:** Change the namespace identifier.
 - **Query Service Endpoint:** Set your Hotshot query service URLs.
+- **Namespace (Chain ID):** Change the namespace identifier. **Note:** In this project, the namespace is the same as the chain id used by the network.
+This means that when you configure the namespace, you are effectively specifying the chain identifier.
 - **Polling Interval:** Adjust the time interval for how frequently the project polls the API.

 Below is an example configuration file: